Mapping class groups, multiple Kodaira fibrations, and CAT(0) spaces: Introduction

+The properties of the monodromy of extensions as above with $R$ a surface group, in particular its injectivity, will be our main object of focus in the rest of this introduction.

+We now turn to our second main result.
+We observe that many examples of Kodaira fibrations admit ${\rm CAT}(0)$ metrics (see~\cite{bh} for basic facts about ${\rm CAT}(0)$ spaces).
+This is the case for all double etale Kodaira fibrations, in the terminology of~\cite{cr}.
+As we will explain in Section~\ref{cat}, this follows from standard results on ramified coverings and nonpositive curvature but does not seem to be widely known (see however~\cite{stadler}).
+It is then natural to ask which Kodaira fibrations have a fundamental group which is a ${\rm CAT}(0)$ group.
+We will see that a necessary condition for this is that the monodromy of the fibration is injective, provided that it has infinite image.
+This result applies in a purely group theoretical context, namely:

+\begin{main} Let $G$ be a surface-by-surface group with infinite monodromy.
+We fix a normal subgroup $R\lhd G$ isomorphic to a surface group with $G/R$ isomorphic to a surface group.
+If the group $G$ is ${\rm CAT}(0)$ then the monodromy $G/R\to \out(R)$ is injective. \end{main}

+The proof of the above theorem relies on the fact that if the monodromy is not injective, then $G$ must contain a nontrivial direct product.
+We then use a splitting theorem of Monod~\cite{monod} for actions of product groups on spaces of nonpositive curvature.
+It would be interesting to obtain further restrictions on surface-by-surface groups which are ${\rm CAT}(0)$ (or, narrowing our focus, on fundamental groups of Kodaira fibrations which are also ${\rm CAT}(0)$ groups).

+We now turn to the last part of our work.
+Mirroring Definition~\ref{def:distinctfibgeometric}, we will consider two extensions of the same group $G$ as in~\eqref{extensiondebase} as distinct if the corresponding normal subgroups are distinct.
+In~\cite{j94}, F.E.A.
+Johnson proved the following theorem.

+\begin{main}[Johnson] Let $G$ be a group which can be realized in two distinct ways as a surface-by-surface group.
+Assume that at least one of these realizations has infinite monodromy.
+Then the monodromy homormophism associated to any realization of $G$ as a surface-by-surface group is injective. \end{main}

-We also consider the higher dimensional {\it iterated Kodaira fibrations}, which we now define.
-The definition is made by induction, with the convention that a $2$-dimensional iterated Kodaira fibration is simply a compact complex surface which admits the structure of a Kodaira fibration, as just defined.
+In what follows, we apply Johnson's theorem ``in family" to obtain new examples of groups containing a surface group as a normal subgroup and for which the monodromy is injective.
+To state our first result in this direction, we need to consider the higher dimensional {\it iterated Kodaira fibrations}, which we now define.
+The definition is made by induction, with the convention that a $2$-dimensional iterated Kodaira fibration is simply a compact complex surface which admits the structure of a Kodaira fibration.

 \begin{defi} We say that an $n$-dimensional compact complex manifold $X$ is an iterated Kodaira fibration if there exists a holomorphic submersion $\pi : X \to Y$ with connected fibers which is not isotrivial, where $Y$ is an $(n-1)$-dimensional iterated Kodaira fibration. \end{defi}